Centering prayer: Practice

 In addition, Keating writes, "The method consists in letting go of every kind of thought during prayer, even the most devout thoughts".
-The "sacred word" can integrate with breathing in and out.
+The "sacred word" can be God, Jesus, Abba, Father, Love, Peace, or a similar word.
 Rather than being a tool to quiet the mind, it is a consent to the presence and action of God within and "just be" with God, helping people to be more present and open to God.
 Advocates of Centering Prayer also say it does not replace other prayer but encourages silence and deeper connection to God.

 Centering Prayer advocates link the practice to traditional forms of Christian meditation, such as on the Rosary, or Lectio Divina, and Keating has promoted both Lectio Divina and Centering Prayer.

 Reception

 Pope Francis did not comment on Centering Prayer directly, but spoke very highly of Thomas Merton, who described contemplative prayer as prayer "centered entirely on the presence of God."
 Pope Francis listed Merton as one of four great Americans in a speech before the U.S. Congress in September 2015 and encouraged sowing dialogue and peace in his contemplative style.